-Chemical Free Hair Color: Steps for Using Henna to Dye Your Hair
+Chemical-Free Hair Color: How to Use Henna to Dye Your Hair

 Many forms of henna that you find in stores contain little to no henna.
 These products will claim to dye your hair red, black, or brown, but may contain harsh ingredients and other forms of dye.
 True henna will only dye your hair red.
 You will probably have the best luck finding body art quality henna online from a trusted site.

 Steps for Dying Your Hair With Henna

 Using henna to dye your hair can be a long and sometimes confusing process, but the color and hair benefits are well worth the mess!
 If you are unsure of the permanent color that henna will give you, you can do a strand test on a small section of your hair or even test on hair collected from your hairbrush.

 The first step toward using henna to dye your hair is finding high-quality henna.
 It is very doubtful that you will find high-quality henna at a store, so it is best to find a website that specializes in pure body-art-quality henna, such as Mehandi.com.

 Here is a complete list of everything you will need for dying your hair with henna:

 - Latex or nitrile gloves

 - Plastic wrap